-- 46. Before closing, the City must execute a Principal Forgiveness Agreement in a form and substance acceptable to the Executive Administrator. - 47.
+- 45. Before closing, the City must adopt and implement the water conservation program approved by the TWDB. - 46.
+Before closing, the City must execute a Principal Forgiveness Agreement in a form and substance acceptable to the Executive Administrator. - 47.
 The Principal Forgiveness Agreement must state that the City shall return any principal forgiveness funds that are determined to be surplus funds in a manner determined by the Executive Administrator.

-APPROVED and ordered of record this 12th day of September 2024.
+APPROVED and ordered of record this 6th day of November 2024.

 TEXAS WATER DEVELOPMENT BOARD

 Brooke T. Paup, Chairwoman

 DATE SIGNED:

 ATTEST:

-Bryan McMath, Interim Executive Administrator
+Bryan McMath, Executive Administrator